 3. PHOEPET Reflective Adjustable No Pull Harness

-Soft padding and a sturdy build make this harness comfortable for daily use while providing reliable control.
-The three-buckle system is especially helpful for dogs who dislike harnesses going over their head.
-Reflective details and a padded handle add extra safety and control during busy walks.
+With soft padding and a sturdy build, this harness offers comfort and reliable control for daily walks.
+The three-buckle system is helpful for dogs who dislike harnesses going over their head.
+Reflective details and a padded handle add safety and control during busy outings.

 What We Like: